 Finally, add a splash of sparkling water for some bubbles, or you could use a sparkling apple cider which adds a little more flavor to your drink.
 You could also top this sangria with prosecco instead to take this drink from fabulous to super fabulous!

-- In a glass container, combine wine, fruit, liqueur, and apple juice.
+- In a glass container, combine all ingredients except for the sparkling juice and/or prosecco.
 Refrigerate a minimum of 1 hour, but at least 4 hours is recommended.

 - To serve, pour sangria and a scoop of fruit into an ice-filled glass.
 Top with sparkling apple juice or prosecco, depending on preference.